-A \$75.0 million Senior Revolving Facility (the "HOLP Facility") is available through June 30, 2011.
-The HOLP Facility has a swingline loan option with a maximum borrowing of \$10.0 million at a prime rate.
+A \$75.0 million Senior Revolving Facility ("the Facility") is available through June 30, 2011.
+The Facility has a swingline loan option with a maximum borrowing of \$10.0 million at a prime rate.
 Amounts borrowed under the Facility bear interest at a rate based on either a Eurodollar rate or a prime rate.
-The commitment fee payable on the unused portion of the facility varies based on the Leverage Ratio, as defined in the agreement related to the HOLP Facility, with a maximum fee of 0.50%.
+The commitment fee payable on the unused portion of the facility varies based on the Leverage Ratio, as defined, with a maximum fee of 0.50%.
 The agreement includes provisions that may require contingent prepayments in the event of dispositions, loss of assets, merger or change of control.
-All receivables, contracts, equipment, inventory, general intangibles, cash concentration accounts of HOLP, and the capital stock of HOLP's subsidiaries secure the HOLP Facility.
+All receivables, contracts, equipment, inventory, general intangibles, cash concentration accounts of HOLP, and the capital stock of HOLP's subsidiaries secure the Facility.
 As of February 28, 2007, there was no balance outstanding on the revolving credit loans.
-A Letter of Credit issuance is available to HOLP for up to 30 days prior to the maturity date of the HOLP Facility.
+A Letter of Credit issuance is available to HOLP for up to 30 days prior to the maturity date of the Facility.
 There were outstanding Letters of Credit of \$1.0 million at February 28, 2007.
-The sum of the loans made under the HOLP Facility plus the Letter of Credit Exposure and the aggregate amount of all swingline loans cannot exceed the \$75.0 million maximum amount of the HOLP Facility.
-The amount available under the HOLP Facility at February 28, 2007 was \$74.0 million.
+The sum of the loans made under the Facility plus the Letter of Credit Exposure and the aggregate amount of all swingline loans cannot exceed the \$75.0 million maximum amount of the Facility.
+The amount available under the Facility at February 28, 2007 was \$74.0 million.